Baqend/guide/src/index.md

 With referencing, dependent data is not embedded, but instead references are followed to find related objects.
 In the world of relational database systems this is called *normalization* and the references foreign keys.
 Referencing is a good choice if:

 - Data is used in multiple places.
 - For many-to-many (n:m) relationships.
-For example a "friends with" relationship would best modelled by a list of references to friend profile objects.
+For example a "friends with" relationship would best be modelled by a list of references to friend profile objects.
 - Deep hierarchies have to be modelled, e.g. the namespace of a file system.

 The downside of referencing is that multiple reads and updates are required if connected data is changed.
+With the `depth`-parameter you can, however, load and save entities with all its references.
+See [references](/#references).

 ## Entity Objects